thinkloop/state-driven-routing/README.md

 ## Related
 - [link-react](https://github.com/thinkloop/link-react): A generalized link <a> component that allows client-side navigation while taking into account exceptions.
+- [spa-webserver](https://github.com/thinkloop/spa-webserver): A development webserver that redirects to the nearest index.html for client-side SPA navigation.

 ## Other